-This dark chocolate fondue consists of Ghirardelli’s bittersweet chocolate and is the perfect vehicle to dip fruit, marshmallows and cookies.
+This dark chocolate fondue recipe is made with Ghirardelli’s bittersweet chocolate, heavy cream, vanilla extract and some sea salt.
+It really is the perfect vehicle to fruit, marshmallows and cookies.

 Today happens to be Valentine’s Day so I figured why not share a dish that is great to share with your partner.
 When you hear fondue, people these days either think of cheese or chocolate.
 For Lauren and me, we differ in what we think of.
 I’m definitely a cheese fondue person, while Lauren is a chocolate fondue person.
 Now don’t get me wrong, I love me some chocolate fondue as well.
 However if you want some classic cheese fondue, I posted a recipe last week.

-Getting back to this chocolate fondue, I was curious if it was invented around the same time as cheese fondue.
+Getting back to this easy chocolate fondue recipe, I was curious if it was invented around the same time as cheese fondue.
 Surprisingly it wasn’t, but even more a surprise, it was invented in the US.
 Yes it was by someone who was Swiss, but Chalet Suisse invented chocolate fondue at his restaurant in New York in the 1960s.
 You learn something new every day.

 The Melting Pot took the new fad in the mid-1970s and introduced fondue to everyone that had never heard of it.
 And here we are today.
 As I mentioned when sharing my cheese fondue, these days if you hear fondue you think of The Melting Pot.
 However it can be quite pricey.
 Good thing is fondue is super easy to make at home.
 This dark chocolate fondue is for the true chocolate lovers.
 Yes, if you prefer milk chocolate you can replace but I suggest giving the dark chocolate a try.